Lattice isomorphic Banach lattices of polynomials: Introduction and background

-We refer the reader to \cite{alip, meyer} for background on Banach lattices, to \cite{fabian} for Banach space theory, to \cite{dineen} for polynomials on Banach spaces, and to \cite{bubuskes, loane} for positive/regular multilinear operators or polynomials.
+We refer the reader to \cite{alip, meyer} for background on Banach lattices, to \cite{fabian} for Banach space theory, to \cite{dineen} for polynomials on Banach spaces, to \cite{bubuskes, loane} for positive/regular multilinear operators or polynomials, and to \cite{bubuskes, frem1, frem2} for tensor products between vector lattices.